 In your circle of friends, there probably are some who you feel most positive around.
 It may be that they have an upbeat attitude, are good listeners, or have a wealth of experience to help you work through challenges.
 Spend time with these people who can help recharge you with their positive energy and advice.

 Whether it’s reading, riding your bike, or painting, pursue those activities you enjoy and recharge your battery.

 Learn to Say No

 Learn how to set your limits and say no. If clients have been asking for too many late appointments that require you to stay after hours, start setting limits.
-Maybe just keep late hours one night.
-If your team members are taking up too much time with their issues, encourage them to work things out on their own.
-If you volunteer for a charity or professional organization; cut back your time.
-Learn how to control your time so others don’t.
+Maybe keep late hours one night.
+If your team members are taking up too much time with their issues, encourage them to work things out independently.
+If you volunteer for a charity or professional organization, cut back your time.
+Learn how to control your time, so others don’t.

 Take Care of Yourself

 Above all, take care of your health.
-Do all the things that you tell your clients to do – eat right, get enough sleep and exercise.
+Do all the things you tell your clients to do – eat right, get enough sleep, and exercise.

 And finally, learn how to set realistic expectations for yourself.
 It may be you are pushing yourself because you have set deadlines to achieve certain goals.
 You’re not giving up on your goals if you give yourself more time to achieve them.
 If you push yourself too hard, you may not enjoy your success even when you achieve it.